What is Raising the Roof for Charity?

 Who is building the house?

-The home is built by Northshore Home Builders Association members including Integrity Builders and Jenkins Homes on a fully donated lot by Steadfast Development in Robindale.
+The home is built by Northshore Home Builders Association member Integrity Builders on a fully donated lot by Steadfast Development in Robindale.

 Where is the home located?